donkirkby/chess-kit/docs/new_rules.md

 by the rook after switching.
 The only legal move is to a7.

 ![Diagram](images/new_rules/diagram3.png)

+## Neighbour Chess Solitaire
+Pairs of chess pieces help each other across the board until you gather them all into one connected group.
+Keep adding pieces until you have enough to start, but you get more points for fewer pieces making fewer moves.

+### Equipment
+A standard chess set and a standard deck of 52 cards.

+### Setup
+Place all the chess pieces except the pawns beside the board.
+Put the pawns away, you won't need them.

+From the deck of cards, create two smaller decks.
+The first is a deck for the chess pieces:

+* White King - King of Hearts
+* White Queen - Queen of Hearts
+* White Rooks - 10 of Hearts and Diamonds
+* White Bishops  - 9 of Hearts and Diamonds
+* White Knights - 8 of Hearts and Diamonds
+* Black King - King of Spades
+* Black Queen - Queen of Spades
+* Black Rooks - 10 of Spades and Clubs
+* Black Bishops  - 9 of Spades and Clubs
+* Black Knights - 8 of Spades and Clubs

+The second is a deck for the positions on the board: 2 - 6 of Hearts, Diamonds, Spades, and Clubs.

+Put the rest of the cards away, you won't need them.
+Then shuffle each deck and place them next to the board as the two draw piles.

+### Play
+In the first part of the game, you add pieces to the board, as directed by the two decks of cards.

+1. Flip over the top card of the pieces deck and place it on a discard pile.
+2. Take the piece that matches that card, and hold it above the board.
+If it's the first piece, hold it above the bottom left corner.
+Otherwise, hold it above the last piece you added.
+(Check the discard pile, if you forget which piece you added last.)
+3. Flip over the top card of the positions deck and place it on a second discard pile.
+4. Now move the piece from the square it's above to a new square and add it to the board.
+If the position card is a red card, move the piece that many squares to the right, otherwise move the piece that many squares up.
+If you move off the edge of the board, loop around to the opposite side and keep counting.
+5. If the space you move to is occupied, you may move to any of the 8 neighbour spaces.
+If all of them are occupied, you may move to any of their neighbours, and so on.
+You may not wrap around the edge of the board in this case, so edges and corners have fewer than 8 neighbours.

+After adding any piece, you may choose to stop adding and try to move the pieces into one connected group.

+1. Before each move, spend a card from one of the draw piles to a discard pile.
+2. Then move one of the chess pieces.
+However, it doesn't use its usual move.
+   Instead, use the move of one of its neighbours of the same colour in the 8 squares around it.
+If a piece has no neighbours of the same colour, it cannot move.

+### Winning
+If you can get from any piece to any other piece on the board only stepping on neighbouring pieces, then you have formed one connected group and you win.
+Count how many cards you have left in the two draw piles, and that's how many points you win.

 # Broken Games
 These ideas seemed promising, but didn't work at the table.
 Maybe I'll come back